 The visual medium is a powerful way to reach people with the message of the Gospel.
 At Love Hobart we encourage the creative arts as a way of expressing the message of God's love, the power of the cross, the life of a Christian, the character of Christ and the spiritual realm amongst other themes.
 These paintings all have a spiritual meaning and explaining about what is behind each painting can be a way of leading into sharing the Gospel.

-We always have someone do a painting during the worship time at Church on the Rock on a Sunday on a subject to tie in with the sermon that week.
+We often have someone do a painting during the worship time at our church meeting on a Sunday on a subject to tie in with the sermon that week.
 Some of these paintings can be viewed below (after 'Gallery').
 We also have art materials available at youth night so the young people can relax and enjoy this powerful medium, along with some training in art if and when needed.

 Gallery - Helen Devenish

 Helen enjoys time aside from the busyness of being a wife, mother, pastor and evangelist to paint/draw.
 Her artwork is used as a powerful medium to express different elements of the Christian life.
 Helen's artwork is often centred around themes and in recent times it has been on spiritual warfare.
 Click on each picture to see a larger version and to read the caption.

 On Sunday's, during the worship we often have someone from our church paint a picture, as an expression of worship to the Lord.
 We encourage children to be involved in this too.
 As can be seen by our gallery of prophetic art the young ones especially enjoy the visual medium as an expression of worship to the Lord.

 Blackboard Art - Mathers Lane